 Last Tuesday, a doe rabbit I'd been watching through my screen door gave birth in a nest she built in my backyard.
 (I did not interfere at all, except to see her come and go occasionally in the days afterward.)
 Then on Saturday evening, when the kits were five days old, I saw two of them completely exposed in my yard, about nine feet from the nest.
 The mother was nowhere to be seen.
 I gently moved the kits back into the nest and covered them lightly with the grass material present.
 In the morning, I felt compelled to check the nest, and it was completely empty--no kits.
 There was no sign of carnage, but I feared the worst.
 Is is possible that the mother rabbit moved the kits to another nest?
 Or is that not something that is done?
 I would be so grateful for a firm answer on this.
 I can't find anything about this phenomenon on any of the nature sites I've checked.
 Thank you so much.

 We are considering getting a mini pig as a house pet.
 They are certainly adorable as babies, but how is the care as they grow.
 Do they get along with dogs?
 Are they easily housebroken?
 How big do they get?
 Does anyone in Baltimore County raise them?

-Baltimore County Maryland Posted over 1 year ago
+Baltimore County Maryland Posted about 3 years ago